vishal-m25/Obsidian/Learnings/java.md

 | better for simple iteration| better for complex iteration and manipulation process|
 #### Iterator
 - It points between elements so it has `next()` that gives the next element in the sequence.
+- Has
+	- hasNext()
+	- nex()
+	- remove()
+- Does not allow modification during iteration throws concurrentodificationException

+### Enumerator
+- Widely used before java 1.2
+- Now a legacy code used only in
+	- vector
+	- hashtable
+- Has
+	- hasMoreElements()
+	- nextElement()
+- Does not allow modification during iteration.

 #### Stream API
 - Recommended for java 8+ version due to its built-in parallel execution